 When too big, they can be bitter.
 Also, although they are sweeter, I think it is better to avoid super small Brussels sprouts so you can slice them in half for better roasting.

-You will want to remove any dried-out or yellowish leaves from the outer surface of each Brussels sprout for best results.
+You will want to remove any dried-out or yellowish leaves from the outer surface of each Brussels sprout for the best results.

-How to make Thai Brussels sprouts
+🍽 How to make Thai Brussels sprouts

-While the Brussels sprouts are cooking, then make the dressing.
+Step 2: While the Brussels sprouts are cooking, then make the dressing.
 In a small- medium mixing bowl, simply whisk together the soy sauce, lime juice, brown sugar, garlic and sambal oelek (chili paste).
 You can taste and see if you want it sweeter or spicier.
 Set aside.

-Combine the baked crispy Brussels sprouts and dressing in a serving bowl, then toss in the chopped cilantro.
-Garnish the roasted Brussels sprouts with peanuts and a side of lime wedges.
+Step 4: Garnish the roasted Brussels sprouts with peanuts and a side of lime wedges.
 You can also garnish with some green onions or black sesame seeds.

-Helpful tips
+💡 Helpful tips

 - When slicing the Brussels sprouts, some of the layers might fall off.
 Remove the ones that look bruised, but roast the ones that look healthy.
 They will turn super crispy in the oven!